sergio-vb/react-feedback/README.md

 Third Parties Integration:
 - Authentication through Google
 - Handling payments securely using Stripe.
 Integrated with React through npm library react-stripe-checkout.
+Validate initial request on the front end and confirms the charge authorization through the back end using a token.